Can an Employee Work on a Working Holiday Visa? Work Rights for Working Holiday Makers in Australia

 Many working holiday visa holders want to remain in Australia.
 Examples of visas working holiday visa holders often apply for after being in Australia for some time include:

 - Extension to Working Holiday/Work and Holiday Visa – requires specified work requirement to be met, unless the holder is a UK national

 These visas may not have work rights as beneficial as the original visa held by the employee.
 Unless visa status is checked regularly, these issues will not be picked up by employers.

 Unless employers are checking visa status for staff regularly, they may face fines and other penalties.
-In particular, the Department of Immigration does not need to show an employer knew staff are working in breach to impose fines.
+In particular, the Department of Home Affairs does not need to show an employer knew staff are working in breach to impose fines.

 How Often Should I Check Work Rights for Working Holiday Visa Holders

 At the very least, all employers should check visa status for staff before employment, and also at the time the visa is due to expire.

 Because working holiday makers regularly change visa status whilst in Australia, it is good practice to check regularly during employment as well.

 We would recommend checking visa status for working holiday visa holders once a month.

 Summary – Employing Staff on a Working Holiday Visa